severalnines/docs/getting-started.rst

 	$ ssh-copy-id -i ~/.ssh/id_rsa [ClusterControl IP address]
 	$ ssh-copy-id -i ~/.ssh/id_rsa [Database nodes IP address] # repeat this to all target database nodes

 ..
 Attention:: If you use a non-root user, then it must be in sudoers on all nodes.
+Read `here <requirements.html#operating-system-user>`_ for details.

 *Step #4*